Rigid but not infinitesimally rigid compact complex manifolds

 The above stated result on rigid surfaces shows therefore that the problem of classifying rigid surfaces reduces to the same question for surfaces of general type, and the list of known rigid surfaces of general type is rather short.
 Again we refer to \cite{rigidity} for a detailed account of the status of the art.

-Among the several questions raised in \cite{rigidity} there is the following special case of the problem of Morrow and Kodaira: \begin{question*} Are there rigid surfaces of general type which are not infinitesimally rigid? \end{question*} This means that the moduli space of such surfaces consists of a single non reduced point.
+Among the several questions raised in \cite{rigidity} there is the following \cite{rigidity}*{Question 1.5.
+B}, special case of the problem of Morrow and Kodaira: \begin{question*} Does there exist a rigid, but not infinitesimally rigid surface of general type? \end{question*} This means that the moduli space of such surfaces consists of a single non reduced point.

-On one hand, the existence of such surfaces is expected in view of Murphy's law for moduli spaces (cf. \cite{murphy}), which says that however bad a singularity is it appears as singular locus of some moduli space and since there are known examples of everywhere non reduced moduli spaces, (cf. \cite{Ca89}).
-Still the proofs of these results rely on constructions where the moduli spaces are positive dimensional.
+On one hand, the existence of such surfaces is expected in view of Murphy's law for moduli spaces (cf. \cite{murphy}), which says that however bad a singularity is it appears as singular locus of some moduli space and since there are known examples of everywhere non reduced moduli spaces (cf. \cite{Ca89}).
+Still the proofs of these results rely on constructions where the moduli spaces have to be positive dimensional.

-On the other hand, showing rigidity can be quite difficult, and usually there are only techniques which allow to show the rigidity of a surface of general type proving the vanishing of $H^1(\Theta_X)$.
-This probably is the reason that the problem of Morrow and Kodaira remained open for so long time.
+On the other hand, showing rigidity can be quite difficult, and usually there are only techniques which allow to show the rigidity of a surface of general type proving the vanishing of $H^1(\Theta_S)$.
+This probably is the reason that the problem of Morrow and Kodaira remained open for more than 45 years.

 In this paper we give an infinite series of rigid regular surfaces of general type with unbounded invariants ($p_g$, $K^2$).
 More precisely, our first main result is: \begin{theorem*} For every even $n \geq 8$ such that $3 \nmid n$ there is a minimal regular surface $S_n$ of general type with